Close Menu

 Explanation of the Code

-module is used to find the index of the first job that starts after the current job ends.
-This allows us to skip over overlapping jobs without checking them one by one. - Dynamic Programming Array:
+The bisect_left function from Python’s bisect module is used to find the index of the first job that starts after the current job ends.
+This allows us to skip over overlapping jobs without checking them one by one.

-.
-We compute this value by considering two options: taking the current job and adding the profit from the next valid job, or skipping the current job entirely. - Final Answer:
+We maintain a dp array where dp[i] represents the maximum profit we can achieve starting from job i.
+We compute this value by considering two options: taking the current job and adding the profit from the next valid job, or skipping the current job entirely.

 Time and Space Complexity